miroslavpopovic/it-events/README.md

 🇨🇿 Prague, Czech Republic
 :credit_card: TBD
 :loudspeaker: [Call for Speakers](https://sessionize.com/update-conference-prague-2020/) is open until June 30
 :speech_balloon: Update Conference Prague is the biggest .NET developer conference in the Czech Republic.
-The conference features three halls and more than 40 technical sessions led by top experts from Europe, USA and other countries.
+The conference features three halls and more than 40 technical sessions led by top experts from Europe, the USA and other countries.

 ## [Blockchain Virtual Conference](https://www.2020twenty.net/blockchain/)